Latest on the banking crisis: Failures of Silicon Valley, Signature; other struggling banks; another Fed rate hike and more

 One way that the Federal Reserve is safeguarding deposits and fortifying the banking system is by making additional funding available to banks through a newly created Bank Term Funding Program (BTFP).
 The Fed announced it was creating this emergency program that would provide loans as an additional source of liquidity, so that institutions are less likely to quickly sell high-quality securities (such as Treasuries) to meet withdrawal needs.

-Some banking regulations put in place following the 2008 financial crisis, including the Dodd-Frank Act, were rolled back during the Trump administration.
-Biden criticized this rollback in his speech and suggested that greater regulation of banks is needed to keep the banking system secure.
+President Biden has criticized the Trump administration’s rollback of some banking regulations and suggested that greater regulation of banks is needed to keep the banking system secure.